Mathilda27/Fair-Partitions-Method/README.md

 # Fair Partitions Method

 From a fixed convex polygon and n random points in R², we construct a Voronoi partition of the original polygon and an associated Centroidal Voronoi partition via Lloyd´s Algorithm.
 We then proceed to apply Normal Flow Algorithm to minimize the error in areas and perimeters.
+This results in a partition of the original polygon into convex regions having equal area and equal perimeter.

 ## Table of Contents
 - [Fair Partitions Method](#project-name)